ashejim/C964/task2_c/task2_part_c.md

 ## Application Performance

-For supervised methods, you should use a metric to measure accuracy and help improve the model.
+For *supervised methods*, you should use a metric to measure accuracy and help improve the model.
 Knowing which algorithm will perform best requires an understanding of the data and algorithms.
 However, using a metric, you can quickly compare and experiment with different approaches -usually by changing a few lines of code.
 Such experimentation can then lead to understanding.

-Depending on the method, metrics might similarly be used for unsupervised models, such as Silhouette[ coefficients](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) for KMeans clustering.
+Depending on the method, metrics might similarly be used for *unsupervised models*, such as [Silhouette coefficients](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) for KMeans clustering.
 Alternatively (and typically), a future development plan for measuring the accuracy of your unsupervised method can be used.

 :::{margin} What is good accuracy?
 A good question.
 The answer subjectively depends on the data and project needs.
 A 5% accuracy in predicting stoplights is not so good.
 However, it is *very* good if predicting lottery numbers.